AI4WA/OpenOmniFramework/docs/Deployment/your-cloud.md

 Add a DNS A record for this sever for your domain, and you should be able to access the API at `http://your.domain.com`.

-Then you can follow the steps in the `Trail on Cloud` section to get the AI and Client running.
+Then you can follow the steps in the `Trail on Cloud` section to get the Agent and Client running.